OpenRailAssociation/osrd-website/content/docs/guides/contribute/contribute-code/frontend-conventions.en.md

 }
 ```

-In this second example, the same endpoint has been called with the ssame `projectId` parameter, but a different `studyId` parameter.
+In this second example, the same endpoint has been called with the same `projectId` parameter, but a different `studyId` parameter.

 ##### Serialization of keys in the cache